svenkreiss/databench/README.md

 Create a project with this structure:

 ```
-- mydataproject
+- analyses
     - templates
-        - index.html

-    - backend
+        - myanalysis.html
 	- __init__.py
-    	- mycomputemodule.py
+	- myanalysis.py
 ```

-On the command line, all that should be necessary is `databench` and the url will be shown that you can open in a browser.
+On the command line, all that should be necessary is `databench` and the url (ususally `http://localhost:5000`) will be shown that you can open in a browser.